Customizing Quick Reports

 Step 3

-A report should appear with the custom report template that incorporates the information filled out in the form.
+A report should appear with the custom report template that incorporates the information entered in the form.

 How Can We Help You?